rietta/TwoFactorTapa/voice-over-script.md

 It works by hashing a shared secret with current timestamp to compute a six digit code that changes each minute and can only be used once.

-There are multiple good smartphone apps for your users to choose from and a few really good Ruby gem implementations that can be used on the server side so that you can easily add TOTP to your Ruby applications
+There are multiple good smartphone apps for your users to choose from.

-There are three aspects that you have to handle though to add TOTP to your web application.
+There are three aspects that you have to handle to add TOTP to your web application.
 Enrollment, verification, and backup codes.

 <!-- [avdi] For VO, read titles as e.g. "let's talk about Enrollment" -->